cljstron/cljstron/README.md

     * Packagers
     * ...
   * Monitoring of an external `electron` project. (module(s)?)
   * Compiler agnostic.
 Compiler is a module.
-Idea, to be able to integrate every language compiling in `JavaScriopt`.
+Idea, to be able to integrate every language compiling in `JavaScript`.
   * Editor agnostic.
 Editor should be a module.
   * Modules are language agnostic.
 The library and modules have a clear `JavaScript` `API` for inter-operation.
   * A `Java` (minimum 8) version of the `main` process : .